argoproj/argo-rollouts/docs/features/controller-metrics.md

 | `workqueue_longest_running_processor_seconds` | How many seconds has the longest running processor for workqueue been running |
 | `workqueue_retries_total`                     | Total number of retries handled by workqueue |

-In additional, the Argo Rollouts controllers offers metrics on CPU, memory and file descriptor usage as well as the process start time and current Go processes including memory stats.
+In addition, the Argo Rollouts controllers offers metrics on CPU, memory and file descriptor usage as well as the process start time and current Go processes including memory stats.